 If you are not going to take a photo of your catch, consider releasing the fish without touching or netting them.
 Run your hand down the line and remove the hook – something made even easier by using only barbless hooks.

-Summary of advice from the Wild Trout Trust
+Summary of advice

 Use barbless hooks

 Bring fish to the net quickly

 Keep fish in water